 Fall 2009 Recreational Food Fishery: (12 Photos)

-11. Although Seas were still a little choppy, French and I hopped aboard his boat, while Maffer & Sooley hopped aboard Sooley's boat and headed out of St. Phillip's Marina for a day on the bay.
+11. Although Seas were still a little choppy, French and I hopped aboard his boat, we were joined by Maffer & Sooley aboard Sooley's boat and headed out of the St. Phillip's Marina for a day on the bay.

 10.